-BFCM is owned by Caisse Federale de Credit Mutuel, itself owned by 13 regional federations of their local banks of the cooperative GCM.
-These 13 regional federations, together with BFCM, make up Credit Mutuel Alliance Federale - the largest subgroup within the wider GCM, accounting for around 80% of GCM's consolidated total assets as of year-end 2019.
+BFCM is owned by 13 regional federations and the local banks of the cooperative GCM.
+These 13 regional federations, together with BFCM and CIC, make up Credit Mutuel Alliance Federale - the largest subgroup within the wider GCM, accounting for around 80% of GCM's consolidated total assets as of year-end 2019.